 Cooking New Materials

-Greenlab Project: GreenDesign 7.0 – Material Cycles
+study project within the framework of Greenlab Project: GreenDesign 7.0 – Material Cycles

 Supervision: Prof. Dr. Zane Berzina, Prof. Susanne Schwarz Raacke,

 Materialica Student Award 2019

 winner of the ein&zwanzig design competition by the German Design Council, 2019

 Mad Molecular Gourmet?
 No, I‘m just serious about material!